impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/00 - Oopsie.md

 Maybe file inclusion?
 For later?

 # Process
-1. Common enumeration
+1. Common enumeration.
-2. Use Burp Suite to find new directories (Can use Burpsuite too)
+2. Use Burp Suite to find new directories.
 3. Manipulate cookies to be admin.
+4. Dirbust the site to find where are the uploads located.

 # Burpsuite